-You should have an understanding of the Microsoft Windows Server environment, the VSS framework, the IBM Spectrum Virtualize family and DS8000® storage systems, the VMware environment, and Windows Hyper-V environment (if used).
+You should have an understanding of the Microsoft Windows Server environment, the VSS framework, the IBM Spectrum Virtualize family, the VMware environment, and Windows Hyper-V environment (if used).

 Conventions used in this guide

 These notices are used to highlight key information.